Zaidpur: Economy

 Due to unemployment, people of this town are compelled to work in Metropolitan cities.
 A substantial number of people work in the government sector.

-Enterprises in Zaidpur include a postal service; bank; school; an LPG gas agency; sugar cane farming equipment sales; winnowing fan sales; cinema halls; medical services; and small scale textile manufacturing and hub for export quality handloom products and produced a lot of exporters, scarves and cotton stoles from a tradition of hand-loom weaving).
+Enterprises in Zaidpur include a postal service; bank; school; an LPG gas agency; sugar cane farming equipment sales; winnowing fan sales; cinema halls; medical services; and small scale textile manufacturing and hub for export quality hand-loom products and produced a lot of exporters, scarves and cotton stoles from a tradition of hand-loom weaving).